rticommunity/kubernetes-examples/external_to_pod_lb_gw/README.md

 ### Problem

-You need to ensure scalability and high availability for Routing Services to accommodate varying loads and ensure high availability.
+You need to ensure scalability and fault tolerance for Routing Services to accommodate varying loads and ensure high availability.

 ### Solution